Stevie-Ray/referrer-spam-blocker/README.md

 htaccess-spam-blacklist-block
 =============================

-This file is created to prevent referral spam traffic.
+This file is created to collect and prevent referral spam traffic sources.

-It has been spread wide across the web and it causes a great harm to websites.
-Definitely it harms your rankings, your SEO and Google trust.
+Referral spam has been spread wide across the web.
 Add this to your .htaccess file on a Apache server to prevent referral spam traffic from websites like semalt &amp; buttons-for-websites.
 This file is usually found in the root “public_html” folder of your website.

+NOTE:
+This method doesn't stop the Analytics referral spam (because they are hitting Analytics directly and not even touching your website / server).
+You should also use filters in Analytics to prevent referral spam.

 ## Other options for Google Analytics